zzak00/nlp_with_transformers_visualizations/chapter3.md

 $$
 **The Updated Apple Embedding :**&emsp; [Apple] = [8.5&emsp;14.5]

-We can clearly see how the embedding of the word 'Apple' becomes more technology-like and less fruit-like.
+We can clearly see how the embedding of the word 'Apple' becomes more technology like and less fruit like.